Akina Homoto: Personal life

-Most of the time, Homoto talks to members of her family with a combination of Chinese and Japanese.
+Homoto speaks with her family using a mix of Chinese and Japanese.

-After she graduated from high school, Homoto gave up going to the university and went to Tokyo alone with 100000 JPY to pursue her dream being a voice actress.
+After she graduated from high school, Homoto gave up on going to university and went to Tokyo alone with 100,000 yen to pursue her dream of being a voice actress.

 Career

-Since she lived China from 2004 to 2012, Homoto can speak Mandarin fluently and knows some Cantonese.
+Since she lived China from 2004 to 2012, Homoto can speak Mandarin fluently, and also knows some Cantonese.